-Phillip Schofield is one of the country's most beloved television presenters, hosting daytime show This Morning with co-host Holly Willoughby every weekday.
-The 57-year-old, who kicked off his career at the age of 19 in New Zealand, has had a lucrative career on the small screen and is clearly showing no signs of slowing down anytime soon.
-The British television star is estimated to be worth an impressive £9.8million, reportedly earning £600,000 a year for fronting This Morning.
-Here's everything you need to know about the presenter…
+Phillip Schofield is one of the country's most beloved television presenters, hosting daytime show This Morning with co-host Holly Willoughby most weekdays.
+And now, the 57-year-old is filling up the Sunday night prime-time slot with Dancing on Ice!
+The TV star, who kicked off his career at the age of 19 in New Zealand, is a veteran of the small screen and is clearly showing no signs of slowing down anytime soon.
+He is estimated to be worth an impressive £9.8million, reportedly earning £600,000 a year for fronting This Morning.
+Here's everything you need to know about the presenter...

 Phillip Schofield's TV credits